mickfuzz/phd4/_posts/2022-6-6-Game_Making_and_Coding_Fluency_in_Primary_Computing_Context.md

   scannable-cite: false # only relevant when your compiling to scannable-cite .odt
   client: zotero # defaults to zotero
   author-in-text: false # when true, enabled fake author-name-only cites by replacing it with the text of the last names of the authors
-  csl-style: harvard # pre-fill the style
+  csl-style: apa # pre-fill the style
 layout: post
 categories: misc
 title: Game Making and Coding Fluency in a Primary Computing Context